 Shopping for gluten free products at grocery stores comes with its own set of landmines.
 While it may seem like a dream come true to walk into your local grocery store and see a dedicated gluten free section, it’s like a gluten free menu — you can’t trust it without looking further.

-They may take a brand that has some gluten free products and put the entire brand’s line in the “Gluten Free” section, even though some of those products are absolutely not gluten-free.
+As in this case, they may take a brand that has some gluten free products and put the entire brand’s line in the “Gluten Free” section, even though some of those products are absolutely not gluten-free (like Mi-Del).

 Or they may rely on the fact that the manufacturer hasn’t changed its formula.
 Or mistakenly place products they believe to be gluten free in the section, even though they are in error.

 They also may forget to move the Gluten Free sign away from these products.

 Even sections that seem like they should be full of naturally gluten free options are often peppered with not-so-gluten-free choices.
 Never assume that every product in a given section (like the rice section) is gluten free.
 There are lots of seasonings and thickeners which contain gluten, and can turn up in otherwise gluten free foods like rice.

 Read every label for yourself.
 Every time.